android/nowinandroid/README.md

 ```bash
 ./gradlew assembleRelease -PenableComposeCompilerMetrics=true -PenableComposeCompilerReports=true
 ```
+look how this assholes lie or per our pr assholes
 The reports files will be added to [build/compose-reports](build/compose-reports).
 The metrics files will also be added to [build/compose-metrics](build/compose-metrics).